 Market Research and Prediction

-Machine learning in conjunction with big data can not only collect information but also find specific patterns.
+Machine Learning in conjunction with Big Data not only collects information, but also find specific patterns.
 For example, it is possible to foresee currency fluctuations, determine the most profitable ideas for investing, level credit risks (and also find a middle ground between the lowest risks and the most suitable loan for a specific user), study competitors, and identify security weaknesses.

 JP Morgan Chase

 This leading bank in the United States has developed a smart contract system called Contract Intelligence (COiN).
-The algorithm based on data and machine learning helps quickly find necessary documents and important information contained in them.
-At the moment, the bank works with more than 12,000 loan contracts and it would take several years to analyze them manually.
+The algorithm based on data and Machine Learning helps quickly find the necessary documents and the important information contained in them.
+Currently, the bank works with more than 12,000 loan contracts and it would take several years to analyze them manually.
 Now Chase is working to find ways to further apply this data – for example, to train the system to search for patterns and make assumptions based on them.

 Bank of America

-This bank has developed a smart chatbot to turn interaction with the site into a simple and convenient procedure.
-Wells Fargo bank developed the Predictive Banking analytics system, which is able to notify customers about unusual situations; for example, if the client has spent more than the average amount of his checks.
-The system may also offer to save a certain amount on a deposit if the client received a money transfer that is larger than the amount of money he usually keeps in his account.
+This bank has developed a smart chatbot to turn interaction with the site into a simple and convenient process.
+Wells Fargo developed the Predictive Banking analytics system, which is able to notify customers about unusual situations; for example, if the client has spent more than the average amount of her checks.
+The system may also offer to save a certain amount of a deposit if the client received a money transfer that is larger than the amount of money she usually keeps in her account.